 Theory Proposals should discuss the types of JWST data that will benefit from the proposed investigation, and references to specific data sets in the MAST Data Archive should be given where possible.
 They should also describe how the results of the theoretical investigation will be made available to the astronomical community, and on what timescale the results are expected.

 Calibration Proposals should discuss what documentation, and data products and/or software will be made available to STScI to support future observing programs.
 Proposers should explain how their programs complement ongoing calibration efforts by the STScI instrument groups.
 They should contact the relevant instrument groups to ensure that efforts are not duplicated, and if they are, justify why the duplications are necessary.

 During the budget review process, the Financial Review Committee will compare the requested costs with the commensurate work outlined in the Analysis Plan.
 Support for resources outside the original scope of work will not be considered.

 Proposers are reminded that the review panels will include observational and theoretical astronomers with a broad range of scientific expertise.
 They will not necessarily have specialists in all areas of astrophysics so the proposals must be written for general audiences of scientists.

-For a checklist of items to complete when writing your JWST proposal, see the Getting Started Guide.
+For a checklist of items to complete when writing your JWST proposal, see the Getting Started with JWST Proposing.